-Scuba diving is one of the most popular activities on Roatán, but if you don’t quite fancy having to don all of the necessary equipment, or don’t quite have the budget for a guided diving excursion, then snorkelling is another excellent way to explore what’s beneath the surface of the ocean that surrounds the island.
+Scuba diving is one of the most popular activities on Roatán, but if you don’t quite fancy having to do all of the necessary equipment, or don’t quite have the budget for a guided diving excursion, then snorkeling is another excellent way to explore what’s beneath the surface of the ocean that surrounds the island.
 The Mesoamerican Barrier Reef is home to an incredible amount of marine life, and you can see plenty of it with just a snorkel and diving mask.

 Visit the Hole in the Wall

 One of the most visited tourist attractions on Roatán is the Hole in the Wall restaurant, which is in Jonesville on the island and is only accessible by boat.
 Run by the infamous Captain Ed, it’s a unique dining experience that offers classic Caribbean dishes in a quirky environment, and is certainly unlikely any restaurant you’ll have been to before!

 See our full guide of things to do in Roatán